 Being scared is a big part of climbing.
 If you are going to climb well you’ll need to cope with fear and anxiety.
 Just as you would take time to sort out your rack, you will also need to take some time into sorting out your head.

 Very often before a hard climb, you’ll have anxiety which makes you want to give up even before you start.
 Instead of letting this feeling of deep dread and fear take over, flip the feeling and think of it as excitement.
 After all, it is supposed to be exciting.

 The feeling of dread is understandable, what it is telling you is to be careful but not to turn back.
 Think of it as part of your psychological warm-up.
 But once you start it will settle down.

 Sounds cheesy but many pro athletes do it.
 Listen to a motivational music track to psyche yourself up before you start.

 Many of us fail long before we even get to the crux of the route.
 Because the very idea of doing the climb is enough to stop you.
 Don’t let what you think you know about the route get in the way of finding out the truth.
 No route is as long, as steep, or as blank as the route you have in your mind.
 Remember that even the greatest climbers put their trousers on one leg at a time.

 Don’t view a hard climb as a whole, but break it down into parts such as pitches, sections, or moves.
 Break the climb down to one route, one pitch, one move at a time.
 Don’t let the weight of a climb crush you.

 Practice practice practice

 The most effective way to overcome your fear is to just take the fall.
-It may hurt… so practice practice practice till you get used to the fear and pain of taking the whipper.
+It may hurt… so practice practice practice till you get used to the fear and the occasional pain from a good whipper.